 “Using this information, the provider can address any health concerns that could interfere with your child’s chosen activity, make adjustments to medications, and provide advice on how best to maximize sports performance,” Dr. Erickson said.
 “An annual PPE also allows providers to educate young athletes about heat illness, supplement use, concussion and other sports-related health issues.”

 Another important component of the pre-participation evaluation is baseline concussion testing.
 Baseline testing is a way to measure normal neurological function.
 “Should the athlete suffer a concussion, that baseline exam can help clinicians follow recovery and aid in return to school and return to play determinations,” said Dr. Erickson.

-To schedule an appointment for your child's PPE with a Banner health care provider, go to bannerhealth.com.
-Sports physicals are also offered at all Banner urgent care locations.
+To schedule an appointment for your child's sports physical with a Banner Health provider, go to bannerhealth.com.
+All Banner Urgent Care locations also offer sports physicals.